opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

 .. screenshot translation window

-.. admonition:: Note
+.. admonition:: Important
-   :class: note
+   :class: important

    The translation window only enables the translation of the metadata that have already been configured in the original language.